labinotveseli/ronwell-task/README.md

 - **Get all products**: <b>http://localhost:3000/products</b>
 - **Get Product by Id**: <b>http://localhost:3000/products/1</b>

-## Chosen ORM: TypeORM; simplifies database interactions BY:
+## Chosen ORM: TypeORM; simplifies database interactions by:

 - **Entity Definition:** TypeORM allows defining entities using TypeScript classes.
 In the Product class, the @Entity() decorator marks it as an entity,